Season of the Dead

-Season of the Dead is the first full length studio album by the death metal band Necrophagia.
+Season of the Dead is the debut studio album by the death metal band Necrophagia.
 It was released in February 1987 by the label New Renaissance Records.
 It is the only album to feature Joe Blazer on drums, Larry Madison on guitar, and Bill James on bass.
 It was also the band's last album until 1995, and last studio album until 1998.
 The album was released a few months before Death's Scream Bloody Gore debut album, which makes it one of the first full-length death metal albums and consequently, valued by collectors.